Welcome to my Website !

 Below is a view of my hand-carved tuning scroll.
 I make these slightly elongated, thin and graceful, which adds a striking quality to each instrument.
 This is of exotic Makore wood.

 Below is a Troubadour Traditional Mountain Dulcimer I created in early June ’18.
 It is all Black Walnut with a Bubinga topped Finger Board.
-This instrument has a uniquely narrow waist, and produces the most bright and resonant sound.
+This instrument has a wasp style waist, and produces the most bright and resonant sound.

 Seen on my workbench below are two Mountain Dulcimers from May ’18.
 The lighter-topped one (Butternut) and a Black Walnut top/Mahogany sides/Bloodwood Bottom.